Trends: Crack the Collaboration Code

 Beyond the Buzzword

-A recent Harvard Business Review article, Cracking the Sustained Collaboration Code, behavioral scientist Francesca Gino, wrote “…leaders think about collaboration too narrowly: as a value to cultivate but not a skill to teach.”1
+A Harvard Business Review article, Cracking the Sustained Collaboration Code, behavioral scientist Francesca Gino, wrote “…leaders think about collaboration too narrowly: as a value to cultivate but not a skill to teach.”1

 In her analysis of workplace collaborations that work, Gino identified “six training techniques that enable both leaders and employees to work well together, learn from one another, and overcome the psychological barriers that get in the way of doing both.”
 Gino makes the case for “…intentional and enterprise-wide training of collaboration skills and the win-win mindsets that good training can help develop and socialize.”
 1